-Readers of his book often called Marco Polo’s credibility into question.1 How could he have been in China, they asked, when he failed to report on so many conspicuous things?
-He did not mention the Great Wall, which nobody can easily overlook, nor did he describe the tea or the peculiarities of the Chinese script.
-Moreover, instead of Chinese place names, his report often uses Persian and Turkish names, as written by a Muslim traveler.
+Readers of his book often called Marco Polo’s credibility into question.
+How could he have been in China, they asked, when he failed to report on so many conspicuous things?
+He did not mention the Great Wall, which nobody can easily overlook, nor did he describe the tea or the peculiarities of the Chinese writing.
+Moreover, instead of Chinese place names, his report often uses Persian and Turkish names, as written by a Muslim traveller.
 At one point, he claimed to have been governor of Yangzhou, then one of the largest and richest cities in China.
 His critics say, quite rightly, had he assumed such an important office, his name should appear in the records of the Yuan Dynasty.
 However, the documents of the Yuan never mention him.
-These ambiguities led to the suspicion that Marco Polo had his report somewhere in the Middle East copied from a Persian source to present it as “Wonder of the World” to a European audience.
+These ambiguities led readers to suspect that Marco Polo had his report copied from a Persian source somewhere in the Middle East to present it as “Wonder of the World” to a European audience.

-There are good arguments to refute these doubts: The Great Wall was in the thirteenth century a dilapidated earthen wall, which barely resembled the impressive construction, erected by the Ming emperors two hundred years later.
+There are good arguments to refute these doubts: In the 13th century the Great Wall was a dilapidated earthen wall, which barely resembled the impressive construction, erected by the Ming emperors 200 years later.
 Wherever Marco Polo traveled on the ancient Silk Road, he must have met Mongols drinking tea.
-In addition, in West Asia resided – as in all the economic centers of the empire – Chinese communities.
+In addition, Chinese communities resided in West Asia, as in all the trading centres of the empire.
 That Marco Polo fails to mention the tea appears to posterity, because this beverage has become so important in Europe, as a major oversight.
-For him, indeed, tea drinking was only one of many peculiar habits – he could not describe all those customs.
-Moreover, he had a clear understanding of the Chinese language: Without mentioning the characters in their particularity, he speaks of the great dialect diversity, noting that nevertheless have a common language and “one uniform manner of writing.“2
+For him, however, tea-drinking was only one of many peculiar habits – and he could not describe all those customs.
+Moreover, he understood the Chinese language well.
+Without mentioning the characters in their particularity, he speaks of the great diversity of dialects, noting that different regions nevertheless have a common language and “one uniform manner of writing.”

-How Marco Polo became “Governor of Yangzhou”, is a special story.
-More on that story below.
+How Marco Polo became “Governor of Yangzhou”, is a special story, more on which follows below.

 The pious stories that Marco Polo weaves into his text were also missionary propaganda.
-Above all, they had a protective function as religiously correct passages in a secular text that came at a time when the Church in pious zeal was eradicating Waldensians, Cathars, Joachimites and other Luciferians.
+Above all, they had a protective function as religiously correct passages in a secular text that came at a time when the Church was eradicating Waldensians, Cathars, Joachimites and other Luciferiansin pious zeal.
 Back then, the pyres burned everywhere in northern Italy.
-A traveler, who reported on his services for the Great Khan, could easily fall into the suspicion of being a tool of hell.
-Many medieval theologians considered the ruler of the Tartars (ex tartarus = from hell) as Lord of Hell.4 Acts of the Saints, transcribed from devotional literature and interpolated in the travelogue, served as the repeated assertion that a faithful Christian and not a secret idolater wrote the text.
+A traveller, who reported on his services for the Great Khan, could easily fall into the suspicion of being a tool of hell.
+Many medieval theologians considered the ruler of the Tartars (ex tartarus = from hell) as Lord of Hell.
+Acts of the Saints, transcribed from devotional literature and interpolated in the travelogue, served as the repeated assertion that a faithful Christian, and not a secret idolater, wrote the text.
 To give weight to his position, Marco Polo does not shy away from passing off the most bizarre stories as historical events.
 He tells of a poor shoemaker, who the cruel caliph of Baghdad forced to prove that the Christian faith could move mountains.
 Of course, the mountain moved.
 “The khalif and all those by whom he was surrounded, were struck with terror, and remained in a state of stupefaction.
-Many of the latter became Christians and even the khalif secretly embraced Christianity, always wearing a cross concealed under his garment, which after his death was found upon him; and on this account, it was that, they did not entomb him in the shrine of his predecessors.”5
+Many of the latter became Christians and even the khalif secretly embraced Christianity, always wearing a cross concealed under his garment, which after his death was found upon him; and on this account, it was that, they did not entomb him in the shrine of his predecessors.”

-Pagan rulers who are crypto-Christians, secretly professing Jesus Christ, or even hovering on the brink of conversion together with all their nobles and the people, were common in the missionary propaganda.
-Thus Kublai Khan himself was considered as a future Christian.
-Allegedly he instructed the brothers Maffeo and Nicolo on their first trip to China to ask the pope for able scholars to instruct him and his people in the true Christian faith.6 Moreover, he ordered oil from the lamp of the Church of the Holy Sepulcher in Jerusalem.7 Unfortunately, the dispatch of a hundred required priests failed.
+Pagan rulers who are crypto-Christians, secretly professing Jesus Christ, or even hovering on the brink of conversion together with all their nobles and the people, were common in missionary propaganda.
+Thus Kublai Khan himself was regarded as a future Christian.
+Allegedly, he instructed the brothers Maffeo and Nicolo on their first trip to China to ask the pope for able scholars to instruct him and his people in the true Christian faith.
+Moreover, he ordered oil from the lamp of the Church of the Holy Sepulcher in Jerusalem.
+Unfortunately, the dispatch of the 100 priests required failed.
 “If the Pope had sent out persons”, the writer regrets, “duly qualified to preach the gospel, the grand khan would have embraced Christianity, for which, it is certainly known, he had a strong predilection.”
-The absence of priests is particularly unfortunate, because the emperor has so many subjects.8 The reference to the many Chinese, who are more numerous than all the rest, was already for Marco Polo an argument to give things a unique importance.
+The absence of priests is particularly unfortunate, because the emperor has so many subjects.
+The reference to the many Chinese, who are more numerous than all the rest, was in itself for Marco Polo an argument to give things a unique importance.